-If you'd like to eliminate PMI, James Earp Appraisal Service can provide you with a statement regarding the value of your home.
-The cost of the appraisal can generally be regained in just a few months because you'll no longer be paying the PMI.
+James Earp Appraisal Service will provide you with a statement regarding the value of your home, and the cost of the appraisal can often be recovered in just a few months because you'll no longer be paying the PMI.

-If the parties wish to sell the home, they'll have a better idea of what price to set.
-And on the flip side, if a "buyout" is the chosen option, both parties will feel like they've gotten a fair assessment.
+If the parties want to sell the home, they'll have a better idea of what price to set.
+And if a "buyout" is the chosen option, both parties will feel like they've received a fair evaluation.

-Unlike wealthy individuals, most Americans do not have dedicated estate planners or executors to handle these affairs.
-And seeing that a home or other property often makes up a disproportionate share of the total estate value, knowing the precise value of the real estate at hand is of significant importance to ensuring disputing parties leave knowing they've gotten an honest deal.
+Unlike wealthier individuals, most Americans do not have dedicated estate planners or executors to handle these affairs.
+A home or other property often makes up an unequal share of the total estate value, so knowing the true worth of the real estate at hand is of essential importance to ensuring disputing parties walk away knowing they've received a fair deal.

-On a daily basis, we determine the difference in value things like an additional bathroom or a kitchen remodel can make.
-And we're experts in knowing how long properties stay on the market.
-So, obtaining a professional appraisal is a reliable way to determine what improvements will add value and what an appropriate sales price is for your home so you don't come up short or have your house on the market an unnecessarily long time.
+On a daily basis, we examine the difference in value things like an extra bathroom or a kitchen remodel can make.
+And we're experts in knowing how long homesstay on the market.
+So, obtaining a professional appraisal is a reliable way to determine what improvements will add value and what an applicable sales price is for your home so you don't come up short or have your house on the market an unnecessarily long time.